kanishk0008/kanishk0008/architecture-design/nx-monorepo-system-design.md

 * **Secure Storage:** Using `expo-secure-store` for keychain/keystore management of JWTs.
 * **Obfuscation:** ProGuard (Android) and DexGuard configurations integrated into the build pipeline to prevent reverse engineering.

----

-### Suggested GitHub README Header:
-> "This repository demonstrates an enterprise-grade mobile architecture for white-labeling.
-It solves the challenges of code sharing across multiple production apps while maintaining native-level performance and strict financial security standards."